login101i/movie-database-app/README.md

 ### `npm install`

- First type in consol npm install for installing all the necessary packages all the necessary packages
+ After going to the main branch of the C: \ .... \ movie-database-app project first type in consol npm install for installing all the necessary packages.

 ### `npm start`

-After going to the main branch of the C: \ .... \ movie-database-app project and running the npm start script, we open the application in development mode.
+In C: \ .... \ movie-database-app type npm start.
+It will be opened in development mode.

 Open [http: // localhost: 3000] (http: // localhost: 3000) to view it in a browser.